AlecBravo/AlecBravo.github.io/index.md

 # Title: Game Market Analysis Portfolio
 ---

-# 👋 About Me
+# 🧙 Biography

-Hi, I’m **Alec Bravo** — a Business Systems Analyst with 6+ years of experience designing scalable processes, integrating systems, and building data-driven solutions for global teams.
-My expertise spans **SQL, Python, ETL pipelines, Redshift, Salesforce, Power BI, and process mapping**, with a proven track record of automating workflows, improving data quality, and delivering actionable insights.
+My name is Alec Bravo, and I’ve spent the last 6+ years bridging the gap between business and technology.
+I’ve designed scalable processes, integrated systems, and built data-driven solutions for global teams using **SQL, Python, ETL pipelines, Redshift, Salesforce, Power BI, and process mapping.**

-I thrive at the intersection of business and technology, translating complex requirements into efficient, maintainable systems.
-From developing global dashboards tracking $5B+ in opportunities to launching automation tools that save thousands of manual hours annually, I focus on creating solutions that make a measurable impact.
+From developing global dashboards tracking $5B+ in opportunities to launching automation tools that save thousands of manual hours annually, I have a proven track record of automating workflows, improving data quality, and delivering actionable insights.

-Beyond the professional world, I’m passionate about **traveling with my girlfriend**, spending time with my **Labrador Retriever named Bilbo**, and exploring immersive **RPGs and MMOs** as a gamer.
-My curiosity and creativity drive both my personal and professional life — whether I’m building analytical tools or leveling up in a virtual world.
+Beyond my career, my adventures include traveling with my girlfriend, spending time with my 10 week old Labrador puppy named Bilbo, and exploring immersive RPGs and MMOs.
+Whether in the real world or virtual realms, I’m on the quest to conquer the next challenge.

 <p align="center">
   <img src="Bilbo Git.JPG" alt="Bilbo the Labrador" width="300" style="margin-right:10px;"/>